Opening Residency: Georgetown Means Business

 This residency provides a real-world, hands-on learning experience of what it is like to start a company.
 In this practical class, students focus on how to identify a viable business model and are required to get out of the classroom to talk to actual prospective customers, partners, and competitors.
 Applying methodologies, such as business model generation and customer discovery, students test their own startup business ideas.
 The residency ends with student teams presenting their findings to a panel of judges, including entrepreneurs, venture capitalists, and faculty.

-Incorporating all components of the program, student teams study the impact of globalization at the country and industry levels.
+Incorporating all fields of the program, student teams study the impact of globalization at the country and industry levels.
 With the guidance of a faculty advisor, they travel the world to conduct field research on a particular country/region and industry and implement a real-world consultancy project.
-To complete the residency, students highlight their research in a final project presentation to a panel of country/region and industry experts, as well as the Georgetown community.
+To complete the residency, students highlight their research in a symposium presentation to a panel of country/region and industry experts, as well as the Georgetown community.

 Past projects include a consumer goods marketing project focused on China; an operations and logistics project looking at Shanghai, Hong Kong, and Dubai; and a financial services and bank management and regulation project examining Barcelona, Madrid, and Frankfurt.